The Play’s The Thing

 Crestline Prep has a motto that appears in all its literature.
 It comes right after the school’s name on all printed materials: Crestline Prep — Where young boys become gentlemen and scholars.

 It was true.
 We were given lessons in gentlemanly behavior, proper comportment.
+We even had dances to teach us proper comportment with young ladies.
 One of the tenets that was pounded into us was, a gentleman must maintain propriety; his dignity; a gentleman never tells.
 And so this narrative must end here, with two boys, two passionate boys, almost-naked passionate boys, approaching the point where, for its narrator to be a gentleman, this tale cannot proceed.

 But it isn’t necessary to.
 You do understand what ensued, I’m sure.